+V75iN is no longer available.
+There is limited availability for V75iP.
 This item is being replaced with Rinnai RE180I.
 The Rinnai V75 is part of the HE Serie...View Product

 Best Storage Tank Water Heaters

 Is your hot water heater is more than 10 years old?
 It might be time to consider a new one.
 The lifespan of a conventional storage hot water heater is between 1...View Product

 If you’re looking for a workhorse of a system for a larger household, you’ve found it.
 The Bradford White RG2PV75H6N delivers highly efficient performance for high-demand households.
 Its power vented design is more efficient than atmospheric vent water heaters, and it features an input of 76,000 BTUs.
 The Bradford White RG2PV75H6N features a 90 degree recovery rise in about 82 minutes.
 This means that when cold water enters the tank, it will take about 82 minutes for it to rise 90 degrees.
 For large families who want an efficient storage tank system, it doesn’t get any better than this U.S.-made system.